 - Please ensure you fully complete the applicant details section of the application form including supplying a phone number.
 School Transport use a texting service to notify parents of changes to transport arrangements and require accurate and up to date details.

 Fraudulent school place applications

 We thoroughly investigate all potentially fraudulent or misleading applications we are made aware of and welcome information from schools and the public.
-For the 2017/18 academic year two school places were withdrawn as a result of information received about potentially fraudulent or misleading home addresses.
+For the 2018/19 academic year one home address claimed by the parent carer was not used to allocate the school place, and one school place was withdrawn as a result of information received about potentially fraudulent or misleading home addresses.

 If you know or suspect that someone is trying to or has gained a school place fraudulently please let us know.
 You can send us this information anonymously if you prefer and rest assured that your details will remain completely confidential.